★★★★★ Google Reviews 24/7 Emergency · Office 6am-6pm Daily

 After decades of working under homes from Northridge to Sherman Oaks, we see the same five problems again and again.
 Here's what they are, why they happen here specifically, and what you should do when they show up.

 The water in the San Fernando Valley is among the hardest in Southern California — often 15 to 25 grains per gallon, well above what's considered "hard."
-That mineral load (mostly calcium and magnesium) is harmless to drink, but over years it deposits a chalky scale inside your pipes, water heater, faucets, and showerheads.
+Most homeowners notice the cosmetic side first (crusty fixtures, soap that won't lather), but the bigger problem from a sewer-and-drain standpoint is the slow buildup of mineral scale and soap-scum hardpan inside your drain lines: kitchen branch drains, laundry standpipes, and even the main sewer lateral.

 What to do about it